 Bots are very hot in HR, where routine administrative tasks such as leave management, payroll administration, redressing routine employee grievances, conducting surveys, taking feedback and such can easily be assigned to pre-programmed bots.
 In some companies, they prefer to give names, such as Geeta, Mahesh or John etc to create a personalized experience for the employees.

 If we were worried that increasing automation is robbing the ‘touch and feel’ component of HR functionaries, in come bots to restore that loss.
-A chat bot in that sense can play a crucial role in taking some of the workload off from the HR team on one hand; and yet keep them engaging with the employees on the other, with the help of these bots.
+A chatbot in that sense can play a crucial role in taking some of the workloads off from the HR team on one hand; and yet keep them engaging with the employees on the other, with the help of these bots.

 There is a strong possibility that the next time you’re hired at a job, you might have to interact with a bot who may be assigned to answer all your queries related to your entitlements, such as payroll, vacations, insurance, appraisals, medical expenses etc. Some believe that deployed intelligently, bots make internal communications between employees, smoother, easier, and cost-effective.